8 Best Home Warranty Companies of 2022

 - The system or appliance had a fault that couldn’t be detected during a visual examination.

-If you want to invest in your old-ish appliances and systems, there are home warranty companies that do cover items that have pre-existing conditions.
+If you want to invest in your old-ish appliances and systems, home warranty companies cover items with pre-existing conditions.

 It’s worth finding one, and to put you on the correct path, consider that our list pick, American Home Shield (AHS), doesn’t exclude items with pre-existing conditions.